shrektan/shrektan_blog/content/post/2019-07-28-the-only-few-git-commands-that-i-use.md

 1. `git remote -v`: display all the remote repository
 1. `git remote add/rm {repo-alias} {git-url}`: add or remove a remote repository
-1. `git remote -v`: display all the remote repository

 ## Local - Remote